cyberbotics/webots/docs/guide/the-console.md

 ## The Console

-The Webots console displays the logs coming from Webots (such as parsing warnings or errors when opening a world, compilation output, ODE warnigns, etc.) and the outputs of the controllers.
+The Webots console displays the logs coming from Webots (such as parsing warnings or errors when opening a world, compilation outputs, ODE warnings, etc.) and the outputs of the controllers.

 %figure "Console Window"